rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 # Introduction {.label:s-intro}

-Accurate electricity demand forecasting is a fundamental component of decision making for governments, regulatory bodies and businesses.
-To forecast electricity demand we need to understand the drivers of demand fluctuation and corresponding relationships.
-Weather changes, long-term climate change and macroeconomic influences such as population growth, economic growth are key factors that influence demand \cite{a2024_nem}.
-Additionally, the generation of electricity through renewable sources such as solar and wind which doubled over the last decade has added more complexity to forecasting due to its dependency on weather \cite{energygovau_2024_renewables}.
+Accurate electricity demand forecasting is a fundamental decision-making component for governments, regulatory bodies and businesses.
+We need to understand the drivers of demand fluctuation and corresponding relationships to forecast electricity demand.
+Weather changes, long-term climate change and macroeconomic influences such as population and economic growth are vital factors influencing demand \cite{a2024_nem}.
+Additionally, the generation of electricity through renewable sources such as solar and wind, which doubled over the last decade, has added more complexity to forecasting due to its dependency on weather\sloppy{\cite{energygovau_2024_renewables}}.

-Demand forecasting varies from short to medium and long term.
-The parameters that influence each period type also varies.
-Short term forecasting focus on small time intervals. i.e. few minutes to days.
-It can be heavily influenced by daily weather, time of the day and holidays.
-In case of medium to long term forecast, the timeframe could vary from few months to years into the future and determined by long term factors such as climate change, population growth, government policy to name a few.
+Demand forecasting varies from short to medium and long-term.
+The parameters that influence each period type also vary.
+Short-term forecasting focuses on small time intervals, i.e., a few minutes to days.
+It can be heavily influenced by daily weather, time of day, and holidays.
+In the case of medium to long-term forecasts, the timeframe could vary from a few months to years into the future and be determined by long-term factors such as climate change, population growth, and government policy, to name a few.

 This research focuses on \textbf{short-term} forecasting.
-Therefore, we primarily use half hourly temperature, historical half hourly actual demand, calendar information (holidays, weekends) and time of the day as key data sources.
-We analyse in detail the relationship between demand and the aforementioned features and use two models, \textbf{XGBoost} and \textbf{Prophet by Facebook} to forecast half hourly daily demand.
-By using multiple metrices, we compare the performance of each model.
-Additionally, we also compare the results of the two models against the short-term demand forecast published by Australian Energy Market Operator.
+Therefore, we primarily use half hourly temperature, historical half hourly actual demand, calendar information (holidays, weekends) and time of the day as critical data sources.
+We analyse the relationship between demand and the  features above in detail.We use two models, \textbf{XGBoost} and \textbf{Prophet by Facebook} to forecast half hourly daily demand.
+By using multiple metrics, we compare the performance of each model.
+We also compare the results of the two models against the short-term demand forecast published by the Australian Energy Market Operator.

-We beleive the findings will assist market participants to make informed decisions with regards to short-term electricity demand forecasting and contribute to a more sustainable and efficient energy landscape.
+The findings will assist market participants in making informed decisions about short-term electricity demand forecasting and contribute to a more sustainable and efficient energy landscape.

 \bigskip